Training NHS chefs for the future

 Further events are due to take place in July.

 All dates are subject to change should Government guidelines change.
-NHS chefs can register their interest for a spot at an upcoming event, for March, April or July dates at the useful link section at the bottom of this page.
+NHS chefs can register their interest for a spot at an upcoming event.
+See our Useful Links section for March, April or July dates.

 A member of the NHS Supply Chain team will be in touch to discuss dates and locations.